 You can choose between several ticket options, guided and self-guided.

-These are some by my favorite tour provider , GetYourGuide (they have great tours and excellent cancellation options on most of them):
+These are some by my favorite ticket and tour provider , GetYourGuide (they have great tours and excellent cancellation options on most of them).
+I have them in a chart for clarity:

 Entering and Visiting St Peter’s Basilica: practical tips